Analysis | The 2021 NBA award picks reflect consistency through a most inconsistent season

 Coach of the year

-1. Quin Snyder 2.
-Tom Thibodeau 3.
+1. Quin Snyder; 2.
+Tom Thibodeau; 3.
 Monty Williams

-Thibodeau’s Knicks and Williams’s Suns are the NBA’s biggest overachievers, but Snyder’s Jazz have been this season’s most dominant crew.
+Thibodeau’s Knicks and Williams’s Suns are the NBA’s biggest overachievers, but Snyder’s Jazz has been this season’s most dominant crew.
 Utah not only has the NBA’s best record, it’s the sole team to rank in the top five in both offensive and defensive efficiency.
-What’s more, the Jazz’s +9.4 point differential is comparable to elite teams from the recent past like the 2014-15 Golden State Warriors (+10.1) and the 2017-18 Houston Rockets (+8.5).
-Maintaining consistent excellence has been tricky this season, and no one has done it better than the Jazz thanks to Snyder’s emphasis on the three-point shot, ball movement and disciplined defense.
+What’s more, the Jazz’s plus-9.4 point differential is comparable to elite teams from the recent past such as the 2014-15 Golden State Warriors (plus-10.1) and the 2017-18 Houston Rockets (plus-8.5).
+Maintaining consistent excellence has been tricky this season, and no one has done it better than the Jazz with Snyder’s emphasis on the three-point shot, ball movement and disciplined defense.

 Thibodeau may well win the award thanks to his juicy, big-market turnaround story and uncanny ability to coax elite defense from relatively anonymous pieces.
 Williams has forged a brilliant partnership with Paul and set up his young rotation players for success, undoing a decade of dysfunction in two short seasons.